jdonaldson/promhx/Readme.md

 // as resolve() returns.
 trace(p1.isResolved());

-// Check to see if a promise is in the process of fulfilling.
+// Check to see if a promise is pending operations on the next loop.
 // In some cases promises are not completely resolved.
 This can happen if
 // the promise is delaying execution (on flash, js), or is updating other
 // promises.
-trace(p1.isFulfilling());
+trace(p1.isPending());

 // Check to see if the promise has completed fulfilling its updates. trace(p1.isFulfilled());